mantaspieza/NYC_TripDuration_model/README.md

 - **optional**: create a local database, to write the requests and save the model outputs.

 **Definition of done**:
-- two github repos:
+- github repository fixed: Readme file finalized.
-    1. one for data prep and modeling
-    2. for API management
 - Working data prep and modeling tool to download and create model
 - Working API to receive and output expected trip duration
 - optional: local database with history of all inquiries to the API and results.

+** Future improvements **
+- implement exception handling
+- implement debugger